Freescale/gstreamer-imx/README.md

 Currently, this software has been tested on the i.MX 6 Sabre SD Dual Lite platform only.

-The software as a whole is in alpha stage.
-The decoder is approaching a stable status, the IPU elements and eglvivsink element are in a beta stage, the encoder code is in an early alpha stage.
+The software as a whole is currently in beta stage.

 License